JujuAdams/Scribble/9.0/font-standard.md

 ?> When specifying a font with Scribble's functions, you should **always** refer to a font by using the **name of the font** as a **string**.

-Scribble allows you to change font in two ways: via `.font()` and via a command tag.
+Scribble allows you to change font in two ways: via `.font()`, and via a command tag.
 Here's some examples of how to use a spritefont with those features:

 <!-- tabs:start -->